Prove your right to work to an employer

 If you’re a Ukrainian citizen

-You can apply for a share code to prove your right to work as soon as you get your biometric residence permit (BRP).
+You can get a share code to prove your right to work if you have:

-If you do not have a BRP yet, you can use your passport with an ‘endorsement’ stamp or vignette sticker in.
+If you do not have a BRP or a UKVI account yet, you can use your passport with an ‘endorsement’ stamp or vignette sticker in.

-If you do not have BRP or a passport, you can give your employer an entry clearance vignette sticker attached to a ‘Form for Affixing the Visa’ (FAV).
-They will use it to check your immigration status with the Home Office.
+If you do not have a passport, you can give your employer an entry clearance vignette sticker attached to a ‘Form for Affixing the Visa’ (FAV).
+They’ll use it to check your immigration status with the Home Office.

 If you’re a frontier worker

-If you have a current Frontier Worker permit you can apply for a share code to prove your right to work online.
+If you have a current Frontier Worker permit you can get a share code to prove your right to work online.

 If you do not have a current Frontier Worker permit, you’ll need to prove to your employer that you: